aiglebleu/aieura/README.md

    - [input] - input is any sentence of which each word in that sentence is a valid word that is included in AiEura's dictionary, and not included in the banned word dictionary.
-   - ! - Instead of input, the character '!' may be supplied by the user instead, which will restart the program and clear the screen.
+   - ! - Instead of input, the character '!' may be supplied by the user which will restart the program and clear the screen.
+   - exit() - Instead of input, the characters 'exit()' may be supplied by the user which will close and exit the program to the desktop.
    - In both cases when the add word to dictionary prompt is given, the user will need to resubmit their original input to have AiEura respond.
        - Y - Y, Yes or any variation thereof is input for the add word to